mmmsued/quartzy/README.md

 **USE:**
-Search the inventory for »quartzy«.
+Search the inventory for »quartzy« and have fun building with quartz.

 **INSTALL:**